 Elizabeth (Abbie Lee) marries a brilliant, wise, wealthy doctor named Henry (Ciaran Hinds).
 She is soon introduced to her large new mansion, which she will call home.
 Her dreams and long-term desires are finally being fulfilled- she now owns a big home with a wardrobe of endless clothing, jewels, an indoor swimming pool, lots of money and servants by her side (played by Carla Gugino & Matthew Beard).
 But while Elizabeth is getting the tour of her new home from her husband, she notices a room she hasn’t been introduced to.
-After questioning this mystery room with her husband, he tells her that this is the one off-limits room, and she is said never to go in there.
+After questioning this mystery room with her husband, he tells her this is the one off-limits room, and she is told never to go in there.
 Elizabeth agrees and, at first, respects her husband’s wishes.
 But when her new husband has to go away on a work trip, she is naturally tempted to investigate and is curious about what her husband could be hiding from her.